-SECTION 7: PROCESSING FITNESS AND PROBITY APPLICATIONS 37.
-All Fit and Proper applications will be dealt with by the Central Bank's Regulatory Transactions Department (RTD), in consultation with the relevant supervisory Department.
-This Department will be the centre for standardised application processing and decision making.
-38. The means by which this test is currently carried out will change in a number of respects.
+- 37. All Fit and Proper applications will be dealt with by the Central Bank's Regulatory Transactions Department (RTD), in consultation with the relevant supervisory Department.
+This Department will be the centre for standardised application processing and decision making. - 38.
+The means by which this test is currently carried out will change in a number of respects.
 The Bank intends to introduce a more automated process, with an online Individual Questionnaire (IQ) form replacing the current paper form.
 The new online IQ form will be accessible via the Central Bank website and firms will be provided with 'User Accounts', allowing them to log on to the online system.
 Individual accounts for PCF applicants can then be created by firms, enabling applicants to complete their IQs online.
-The system will include: • an online IQ form, to be completed by the proposed holder of the PCF (including pre-formatted Curriculum Vitae sections within the IQ form itself); an online declaration by the applicant as to the accuracy and veracity of the information provided;
+The system will include: - an online IQ form, to be completed by the proposed holder of the PCF (including pre-formatted Curriculum Vitae sections within the IQ form itself); - an online declaration by the applicant as to the accuracy and veracity of the information provided; - an online declaration from the proposing firm, by an appropriate member of the firm, confirming the checks of the individual undertaken by the firm (e.g. appropriate due diligence regarding qualifications and experience, previous employer reference checks etc.) and confirming that the

-an online declaration from the proposing firm, by an appropriate member of the firm, confirming the checks of the individual undertaken by the firm (e.g. appropriate due diligence regarding qualifications and experience, previous employer reference checks etc.) and confirming that the firm is satisfied that the proposed holder of the PCF is fit and proper; where we consider it necessary, we may conduct an interview with PCFs before deciding on whether or not to approve an application.
-39. One of the aims of the process will be to ensure that applications received through the proposing firms will be validated at point of submission to the Bank, thus ensuring that only fully completed applications will be accepted.
-For example, validation will ensure that: only valid PCFs can be applied for; appropriate firm and applicant details are provided; appropriate Garda clearance is attached (where deemed necessary); Minimum Competency Requirements have been met (where appropriate); any gaps are explained (e.g. employment history, address history); all mandatory entry fields are completed and that formats of data entered are appropriate.
-40. The new process should provide improved customer experience through a standard engagement model.
+- firm is satisfied that the proposed holder of the PCF is fit and proper; - where we consider it necessary, we may conduct an interview with PCFs before deciding on whether or not to approve an application. - 39.
+One of the aims of the process will be to ensure that applications received through the proposing firms will be validated at point of submission to the Bank, thus ensuring that only fully completed applications will be accepted.
+For example, validation will ensure that: - only valid PCFs can be applied for; - appropriate firm and applicant details are provided; - appropriate Garda clearance is attached (where deemed necessary); - Minimum Competency Requirements have been met (where appropriate); - any gaps are explained (e.g. employment history, address history); - all mandatory entry fields are completed and that formats of data entered are appropriate. - 40.
+The new process should provide improved customer experience through a standard engagement model.

+Section 8: Questions relating to the proposed Standards of Fitness and Probity

-SECTION 8: QUESTIONS RELATING TO THE PROPOSED STANDARDS OF FITNESS AND PROBITY 41.
-We are seeking to obtain feedback on the proposed Fit and Proper Standards as set out in Appendix 2.
-Comments are invited in particular in response to the following questions: i.
-Do you consider that the Standards are Depending upon how the regulations are implemented the scope of the comprehensive in setting the appropriate standards potential roles involved may be excessive.
-We would like clarification for fitness and probity of individuals working in as to the steps individuals should take should they find themselves the financial services industry in Ireland?
-If not, inadvertently in contravention of the requirements.
-The Minimum have you additional standards or considerations to Competency Requirements referenced should only apply to roles as add? stipulated under MCR. ii.
-Do you consider that any of the Standards are We are concerned that the reach of the standards goes too far down superfluous?
-If so, the reasons why? through the organisation and affects individuals whose supervision and management is the responsibility of heads of function and directors who, themselves, are held accountable by the CB according to how well this supervisory/management role is conducted.
-In order for firms to apply an appropriate level of resources to monitoring staff who hold positions of influence within the firm, the scope of the requirements should not extend to the most junior of staff. iii.
-Do you consider that the Standards specified are It is not clear what levels of staff will be subject to the requirements. sufficiently clear to be adopted by firms for their internal fit and proper process?
-For those to whom it will clearly apply obtaining the initial approval is clear but the ongoing duties are not.
-The level of required ongoing monitoring is not clear.
-Are the relevant individuals required to disclose any issues which arise and which the firm is not aware of?
-Is there a time period beyond which any past fitness and probity issues can be discounted or a test fro the significance of particular issues?
-There will be a need for guidelines on the ongoing regime.
-42. We are considering the benefit of providing guidance It is likely that such guidance will be required. on the statutory Standards.
-Such guidance would be provided on a non-statutory basis and would take This should outline methods of obtaining all of the information as into account responses received to this consultation. stipulated under the standards including whether firms can rely on publicly available information or whether alternative enquiries are mandatory in order to ascertain all of the information outlined in the standards.
-The standards outlined are very specific, wide-ranging and onerous and appear to presume that firms will have knowledge or access to all such knowledge for individuals.
+- 41. We are seeking to obtain feedback on the proposed Fit and Proper Standards as set out in Appendix 2.
+Comments are invited in particular in response to the following questions: - i.
+Do you consider that the Standards are comprehensive in setting the appropriate standards for fitness and probity of individuals working in the financial services industry in Ireland?
+If not, have you additional standards or considerations to add? - ii.
+Do you consider that any of the Standards are superfluous?
+If so, the reasons why? - iii.
+Do you consider that the Standards specified are sufficiently clear to be adopted by firms for their internal fit and proper process? - 42.
+We are considering the benefit of providing guidance on the statutory Standards.
+Such guidance would be provided on a non-statutory basis and would take into account responses received to this consultation.
 Comments are therefore also invited as to whether non-statutory guidance would be useful to firms.
 If so, what issues should the guidance cover to assist firms in carrying out their own fit and proper test for persons proposed or holding both PCFs and CFs?

+Section 9: Implementation/Further considerations